Proxy browser with cloud phones

 Co-Founder, Small-Business

-As websites and platforms become more sophisticated, tools designed to manage privacy, identity, and access have also evolved.
-Terms like proxy browser and antidetect browser are often used interchangeably, but they describe different approaches to solving online tracking and multi-account challenges.
+Terms like proxy browser and multi-account browser are often used interchangeably, but they describe different approaches to solving online tracking and multi-account challenges.

 Understanding how these tools work and where their limitations lie is essential for anyone managing multiple accounts, working across locations, or automating browser-based workflows.

-A proxy browser is generally understood as a browser or browsing tool that routes internet traffic through a proxy server.
-Instead of connecting directly to a website using your real IP address, requests are sent through an intermediary server, allowing the user to appear as if they are browsing from a different location or network.
+A proxy browser routes internet traffic through a proxy server.
+Instead of connecting directly to a website using your real IP address, requests are sent through an intermediary server, allowing you to appear as if you are browsing from a different location or network.

 Websites analyze: